Certified Passivhaus Designer

 Get in touch today to see our group price offering.

-• If you have a company membership, any staff in the membership's sub-profile have access to membership benefits, including discounts on courses and events.
+• Yes, a company may be able to register their staff to attend this program.
+Discounts are available you have a company membership, for any staff listed in the membership's sub-profile, including discounts on courses and events.
 Once the staff member's sub-profile is activated, they can register for the course or event through their profile.

 • Yes.
-All sessions are recorded so that you can go back and review any challenging material.
+All sessions are recorded so that you can go back and review any challenging material for up to 6 months.
 This also ensures that you’re still able to participate in the course in the case of availability emergencies.

 • The course itself runs for 4 weeks.
-However, you will need to set aside additional time for exam preparation and writing the exam.
+However, you will need to set aside additional time if you register for the exam preparation and writing the exam.

 • Yes.
-Prior to course commencement, you will receive all the materials and resources you need to successfully complete the course and write the exam.
-This includes cheatsheets, slides and other material.
+Prior to course commencement, you will be added to the online course group, available to you for 6 months, where you will receive all materials and resources you need to successfully complete the course and write the exam.

 • Yes.
-Besides the live training sessions on Tuesdays and Thursdays, you will also have 6 months of access to a private group where you can ask any course-related questions.
+Besides the live training sessions on Tuesdays and Thursdays, you will also have 6 months of access to an online discussion board where you can ask any course-related questions.

 • At times our department is required to combine courses or slightly shift dates due to unforeseen circumstances.